Justice Initiatives

 ELCA Global Missions

-Through ELCA Global Mission Woodlake supports wordlwide disaster releif.
+Through ELCA Global Mission Woodlake supports worldwide disaster relief.

 Learn More